usamireko/DiffSinger/docs/GettingStarted.md

    pip install -r requirements.txt
    ```

-### Materials and assets
+### Concepts and materials

-Some essential materials and assets are needed before continuing with this repository.
-See [materials for training and using models](BestPractices.md#materials-for-training-and-using-models) for detailed instructions.
+Before you proceed, it is necessary to understand some fundamental concepts in this repository and prepare some materials and assets.
+See [fundamental concepts and materials](BestPractices.md#fundamental-concepts-and-materials) for detailed information.

 ## Configuration